copyleft-org/copyleft-guide/presentations/30min-specific-sections/specific-sections.md

   from human-readable
       + This process can be done ahead of time.

-+ Separation of source and binary was the first way proprietary software companies discovered to subjugate users.
++ Separation of source and binary create first proprietary software.
-      + GPL uses the fact that binaries are modifications (which are often distribution) to prevent that subjugation.
+      + GPL uses the fact that binaries are modifications (which are often distribution) to prevent proprietarization.

 # GPLv2 &sect; 3(a-b)